Western Illinois University: Macomb Campus

 When will I know who my roommate is?

-This information typically becomes available during the middle of July.
+This information typically becomes available during late-July.
 You may check your STARS account to find out the name of your future roommate.
 This information is available in real-time on STARS.
 When your roommate has been assigned, the information becomes automatically available.

 How are roommates assigned?

-We use lifestyle preference form to match roommates.
+We use housing preference to match roommates or you can use the WIU Roommate Matching System on STARS.
 Preferences such as study habits, cleanliness, sleeping habits are taken into consideration.
 We encourage this form to be completed by the student.

 What if I have a special request for housing?